First Council of Lyon: Proceedings

-The council of Lyon was rather poorly attended.
-Since the great majority of those bishops and archbishops present came from France, Italy and Spain, while the Byzantine Greeks and the other countries, especially Germany, were but weakly represented, the ambassador of Frederick, Thaddaeus of Suessa, contested its ecumenicity in the assembly itself.
+The Council of Lyon was rather poorly attended.
+Since the great majority of those bishops and archbishops present came from France, Italy and Spain, and the Byzantine Greeks and the other countries, especially Germany, were but weakly represented, the ambassador of Frederick, Thaddaeus of Suessa, contested its ecumenicity in the assembly itself.
 In a letter, Innocent IV had urged Kaliman I of Bulgaria to send representatives.
 In the bull Cum simus super (25 March 1245), he also urged the Vlachs, Serbs, Alans, Georgians, Nubians, the Church of the East and all the other Eastern Christians not in union with Rome to send representatives.
 In the end, the only known non-Latin cleric present was Peter, the bishop of Belgorod and vicar of the metropolitanate of Kiev, who provided Innocent with intelligence on the Mongols prior to the council.
 His information, in the form of the Tractatus de ortu Tartarorum, circulated among attendees.

 The condemnation of the emperor was a foregone conclusion.
-The objections of the ambassador, that the accused had not been regularly cited, that the pope was plaintiff and judge in one, and that therefore the whole process was anomalous, achieved as little success as his appeal to the future pontiff and to a truly ecumenical council.
+The objections of the ambassador, which were that the accused had not been regularly cited, the pope was plaintiff and judge in one, and therefore the whole process was anomalous, achieved as little success as his appeal to the future pontiff and to a truly ecumenical council.

 At the second session on 5 July, the bishop of Calvi and a Spanish archbishop attacked the emperor's behaviour, and in a subsequent session on 17 July, Innocent pronounced the deposition of Frederick.
-The deposition was signed by one hundred and fifty bishops and the Dominicans and Franciscans were given the responsibility for its publication.
+The deposition was signed by one 150 bishops and the Dominicans and Franciscans were given the responsibility for its publication.
 However, Innocent IV did not possess the material means to enforce the decree.